hmrc/play-fsm/README.md

 - Use `backlinkFor` method to get back link call given breadcrumbs
 - GET actions should be idempotent, i.e. should only render existing or historical state.
 - POST actions should always invoke some state transition and be followed be a redirect.

+### What is RequestContext type parameter?
+The type parameter `[RequestContext]` is the type of an implicit context information expected to be available throughout every action body and in the bottom layers (i.e. persistence, connectors).
+In the HMRC case it is a `HeaderCarrier`.

+Inside your `XYZController extends JourneyController[MyContext]` implement:

+    override implicit def context(implicit rh: RequestHeader): MyContext = MyContext(...)

 ## Advanced examples:
 - Agent Invitations: